 C. Tax advisory –It provides connected services across all tax disciplines.
 This includes calculating and filing business tax, international tax, transaction tax, etc., while avoiding legal penalties and issues related to people or compliance.

 D. Consulting – This empowers a company to adapt to the latest technology trends and develop sustainable and responsible strategies and operations to stay ahead of the curve.
-Consulting service also helps a firm to become more agile and resilient in a business and avoid threats to ensure business protection.
+Consulting service also helps a firm to become more agile and resilient and avoid threats to ensure business protection.

 E. Forensics – Encompasses the investigation of fraud or financial manipulation through in-depth research and analysis of a company’s financial records.
-Helps resolve issues like insurance claims, insolvency, embezzlement, skimming, or any other type of financial theft.
+It helps resolve issues like insurance claims, insolvency, embezzlement, skimming, or any other type of financial theft.

-A. Accountant – They are responsible for analyzing a firm’s assets and liabilities, preparing profit-and-loss statements, evaluating a business’s financial records/processes, and creating and managing other relevant financial records.
+A. Accountants – They are responsible for analyzing a firm’s assets and liabilities, preparing profit-and-loss statements, evaluating a business’s financial records/processes, and creating and managing other relevant financial records.

 B. Auditor – The auditor analyzes an organization’s financial reports and records to ensure they are accurate and comply with business laws.
 They help make a business immune to potential fraud.

 Subject to these roles, accounting and auditing firms often find it challenging to employ the right personnel.
-The following section explains these challenges and the strategies to combat them.
+The following section explains the importance of capacity planning in this industry.
 Let’s delve deep:

-2. Capacity planning challenges in accounting and auditing firms & how to combat them
+3. Capacity planning challenges in accounting and auditing firms

 As discussed above, an audit and accounting consultancy company requires a myriad of human resources with varying skill sets.
-Hence, capacity planning in these firms is challenging.
+Hence, capacity issues in these firms are several.
 Moreover, seasonal fluctuations in the workforce demand make it an even more arduous job.